 - Unlawful intercourse with a minor

 The first of these, “annoying or molesting a child,” is the broadest and can apply to almost any sexually charged situation with a child.
-This law is so broad, in fact, that you can be charged even if you never physically touched the child.
+This law is so wide that you can get charged even if you never physically touched the child.

 That means a staggering array of situations can count as child molestation in Los Angeles: